An undecidable extension of Morley's theorem on the number of countable models: Equivalence relations given by countable intersections of projective sets

 \begin{theorem} Let $M$ be a ladder premouse above $\eta$ for some ordinal $\eta$.
 Then there is a model of $\neg\CH$ in which every equivalence relation on the power set of $\bR$ that is obtained as a countable intersection of projective sets has ${\leq}\aleph_1$ or a perfect set of inequivalent elements. \end{theorem}

 Finally, we apply the results of this section to second-order logic again.

-\begin{thm} If there are infinitely many Woodin cardinals (or there exists a ladder premouse above some $\eta$), then there is a model of set theory in which the Absolute Morley Theorem holds for second-order theories in countable signatures. \end{thm} \begin{proof} If $T$ is a second-order theory in a countable signature then the relation $\cong_T$ is $\sigma$-projective (in fact, it is obtained as an intersection of countably many projective sets), so this follows from Theorem \ref{thm:FM-infinitelymanyWoodins} (or Theorem \ref{thm:FM-laddermouse}). \end{proof}
+\begin{thm} If there are infinitely many Woodin cardinals (or there exists a ladder premouse above some $\eta$), then there is a model of set theory in which the Absolute Morley Theorem holds for second-order theories in countable signatures. \end{thm} \begin{proof} If $T$ is a second-order theory in a countable signature then the relation $\cong_T$ is obtained as an intersection of countably many projective sets, so this follows from Theorem \ref{thm:FM-infinitelymanyWoodins} (or Theorem \ref{thm:FM-laddermouse}). \end{proof}